Bedrooms 5, Sleeps 10, Ratings 2 8.4/10

 Good for larger groups if combined with other properties at Le Haut Gué.

-We are Brian & Siobhan, hosts here at Le Haut Gué.<br/>My parents, Jean & Gordon, have worked hard over the past 18 years to transform a rather sad-looking set of buildings into the great holiday homes we now have.
-It's time for them to have a rest and us to take over.<br/>We love living in the peaceful countryside & enjoy the lifestyle it brings.<br/>We would love to meet you - we're in a great location to explore the beautiful Loire Valley.<br/>We will do our utmost to ensure that you have a great stay!
+We are Siobhan and Brian hosts here at Le Haut Gué.<br/> <br/>20 years ago a rather sad-looking set of buildings were transformed by my father into the great holiday homes we now have.
+My father, Gordon lives on site all year and so there is always someone to welcome you.<br/>We love living in the peaceful countryside & enjoy the lifestyle it brings.<br/>We would love to meet you - we're in a great location to explore the beautiful Loire Valley.<br/>We will do our utmost to ensure that you have a great stay.

 |Year property purchased||2000|